robertolrodriguez/MQTT-Arduino-Raspberry/Readme.md

    If you followed everyone, you made an MQTT broker in a raspberry pie.

-#2. you have to build MQTT client on PC(window or Linux or Mac).
+#2.
+Build MQTT client on PC(window or Linux or Mac).
 I has built 'MQTT.fx'

    MQTT.fx:  http://www.jensd.de/apps/mqttfx/1.1.0/